wp-plugins/backwpup/readme.txt

 4. Backups Manage Page

 == Changelog ==
+= 2.1.14 =
+* removed calling home function
+* fixed missing ' in mysql dump
+* now lager than 150MB uploads to Dropbox with there Beta API
+* fixed bug in progress updates
+* fixed problem with ftp dir can not empty
+* Updated AWS lib to 1.5.11

 = 2.1.13 =
 * tweaked Gstorage upload thx Kevin
 * fixed bug in xml file generation